Do Mortage lenders Check With HMRC?

 “There are people whose mortgages have been approved because of the checks.
 They can also make lenders more confident” the spokesperson added.

 The Mortgage Verification Scheme

 The Mortgage Verification Scheme, which at the moment is voluntary, is supposed to be used only in cases where lenders “reasonably suspect” that mortgage fraud is taking place.
 With a cost of just £14 plus VAT to refer the applicants to HMRC, it seems to be a good deal.
 Especially if it stops money being lent to homeowners fraudulently.

 “It’s about time something like this happened.
 So many people borrowed money to buy houses when they couldn’t really afford to repay the mortgages.
 If only they knew the whole lot was going to collapse like a pack of cards in no time.
 We’ve seen the result of the banks lending money to people who simply turned up with a letter from ABC Limited saying they earned x number of pounds.
 When in fact they didn’t earn anything of the sort and they were granted mortgages.
 At the end of the day, most of those mortgages/properties were repossessed.
 So yes I think it’s about time something like this happened.
 Wholesale fraud was committed in connection with the property purchase business.”

 Colin Barclay, Assistant Director of HMRC’s Risk and Intelligence Service, said:

-However, if you apply for a mortgage and your details are sent off to HMRC to be checked and discrepancies are flagged, the least of your worries would be losing out on the property.
+In reality, if you apply for a mortgage and your details are sent off to HMRC to be checked and discrepancies are flagged, the least of your worries would be losing out on the property!
+Mortgage

-KinsellaTax are experts in dealing with tax fraudenquiries and HMRC investigations.
+KinsellaTax are experts in dealing with fraud enquiries and HMRC investigations.